Reaching out to other people and feeling welcomed in return is an important part of settling in to a new country.

 Look for opportunities to get involved with social occasions.
-Some workplaces have sporting teams, or might do social team building exercises.
+Some workplaces have sporting teams or might do social team building exercises.

-There’s always a lot to be done in the community and the projects that community groups and school committees work on are usually very social.
+Local projects, where you work for a common benefit and shared goal, are great at bringing people together and creating bonds.
+There is always a lot to be done in the community and the projects that community groups and school committees work on are usually very social.

 Another great way to get involved with your community is to get to know your neighbours.
-Having friendly faces around you can really help settle you in to life in New Zealand.
+Having friendly faces around you can really help settle you into life in New Zealand.

 Follow your interests

 Getting involved in the hobbies and interests you had at home is an excellent way to meet new people.
 Search online for the New Zealand versions of the clubs and communities you used to be involved with - or try something new!

 Yes, many of us are crazy about sport.
 You will find lots of opportunities to join teams and meet people that way.
 Workplaces sometimes have sports teams, or you can join a club.
 If you do not play sport you can always take part as a volunteer.

 Check our Sports page or the regional pages for information on local sports clubs.

 Take a ‘night class’